tiefenauer/jeeExample/README.md

 | Java SE JDK               | j8u45             | http://www.oracle.com/technetwork/java/javase/downloads/index.html | java.home |

 ## Environment variables
 You need to define a few environmental variables in order to make things work.
 Not all of them are really needed, but it won't hurt if they're there.
-Plus it will

 | Variable name   | Variable value  |
 |-----------------|-----------------|
 | ECLIPSE_HOME    | eclipse.home    |